 But, due to fear and lack of knowledge, there are over 3 million people across the world living with undiagnosed leprosy and every day the disease causes more damage to their health, livelihood and future.

-We work directly with communities in Bangladesh, India and Mozambique to find, diagnose and rehabilitate people affected by leprosy.
+We work directly with communities in Bangladesh, Zimbabwe, India and Mozambique to find, diagnose and rehabilitate people affected by leprosy.
 Through raising awareness, pushing for early detection and reducing prejudice we support people so they can transform their lives.

 Last year, we reached more than 283,000 people directly through diagnosis, treatment and care.